-Brunei has very comprehensive international trust legislation, which will appeal both to private clients as well as major corporations.
+Brunei has very comprehensive international trust (IT) legislation, which will appeal both to private clients as well as major corporations.
 For the private clients, provision is made for asset protection trust as well as special trust regimes.
-Under this regime, it is not the beneficiary who enforces a trust but an independent Enforcer.
+Under this regime, it is not the beneficiary who enforces a trust but an independent enforcer.
 This addresses certain tax and security issues.

 For the major corporations, commercial purpose trusts may be created whereby it is not necessary to have an individual beneficiary.
-Such trusts are widely used for special purpose vehicles (SPV) and planning, varying from project finance to securitization and segregation.
+Such trusts are widely used for special purpose vehicles (SPVs) and planning, varying from project finance to securitization and segregation.
 The legislation also provides a more modern definition of inquired charities.
 This enables charitable trusts to be established to protect the environment and historic buildings, for example.

-Under the International Trust Order, 2000 ('ITO'), an IT must be in writing, settled by a non-resident of Brunei, declared in its terms to be an international trusts (on creation or migration to Brunei), and at least one trustee must be a licensed under RATLO or an authorised wholly-owned subsidiary of a licensee.
+Under the International Trust Order, 2000 (ITO), an IT must be in writing, settled by a non-resident of Brunei, declared in its terms to be an international trusts (on creation or migration to Brunei), and at least one trustee must be a licensed under RATLO or an authorised wholly-owned subsidiary of a licensee.
 Generally, only non-residents may be beneficiaries when an IT is first established.
-Purpose and Special trusts are provided for, whether charitable or non-charitable.
+Purpose and special trusts are provided for, whether charitable or non-charitable.

-At least one trustee must be licensed under The Registered Agents and Trustees Licensing Order, 2000 (RATLO) or an authorised wholly-owned subsidiary of a licensee.
+At least one trustee must be licensed under the Registered Agents and Trustees Licensing Order, 2000 (RATLO) or an authorised wholly-owned subsidiary of a licensee.
 Generally, only non-residents may be beneficiaries when an IT is first established.
 The retention of certain powers (specified in the ITO) by the settlor will not invalidate an IT.
-Such powers are not, however, deemed to exist in the absence of specific provision in the Trust instrument.
+Such powers are not, however, deemed to exist in the absence of specific provision in the trust instrument.

 There are wide powers of investment, with an ability for trustees to seek "proper advice" as defined.
 Having done so, a trustee will not be liable for acts taken pursuant to such advice.